 In June 2015, Technavio released a new report detailing expectations and growth projections for the digital manufacturing market in Mexico for the five-year period between 2015 and 2019.

-Digital manufacturing systems are a component part of the larger product lifecycle management systems that support many large-scale manufacturing companies.
+Digital manufacturing software is a component of the larger production life-cycle of management systems that support many large-scale manufacturing companies.
 Digital manufacturing products use computer-based simulations, 3D models and analytical tools to design and test manufacturing processes, procedures and even simulate product production.

 "Manufacturers increase production efficiencies while controlling cost."

-The advantage to digital manufacturing is the processes developed electronically are malleable, allowing manufacturers to test and improve on production strategies before committing costly time and physical resources.
+The advantage to digital manufacturing is its malleable process where manufacturers can test and improve on production strategies before committing costly time and physical resources.
 Technavio's research report states that digital manufacturing software "provides and supports process planning, factory modeling, visualization and simulation of operations, human factor analysis, and collaborative communication."

 The Boston Consulting Group, a U.S.-based business consulting firm, reported that digital manufacturing will impact more than workflow and procedure.
 In addition to anticipated improvements in process and quality control, digital marketing tools allow companies to replicate complete assembly lines to model production in different locations and facilities.
 This opens opportunities for manufacturing communities like those in Empalme or Saltillo to compete not just on the strength of the Mexican labor market, but on offshore infrastructure investments as well.

 Basically, digital manufacturing allows manufacturers to increase production and facility efficiencies while controlling both labor and materials costs.

 Technavio combined information from industry experts and Mexico-specific market analysis to build the 69-page report.
 Key solutions providers in the Mexican market include: